-DAY 7-8: Kirke Narrows & Exploring the Chilean Fjords
+DAY 3-4: Kirke Narrows & Exploring the Chilean Fjords

-Be on deck to look for condors and other wildlife on our way out of Puerto Natales as our ship transits the narrow sliver of water known as the Kirke Narrows-only accessible to small ships like National Geographic Resolution and always a challenge to navigate because of the powerful currents that flow through its pinch point.
+Be on deck to look for condors and other wildlife on our way out of Puerto Natales as our ship transits the narrow sliver of water known as the Kirke Narrows-always a challenge to navigate because of the powerful currents that flow through its pinch point.
 Today and during the following days you'll be treated to the spectacular features of an active glaciated landscape with hanging valleys and tributary glaciers.
 This region was navigated by Ferdinand Magellan's expedition and it took most of November 1520 for his ships to find a way through the channels that lie between the continental mainland and Tierra del Fuego to the south.
+Our captain and local pilots guide us through Kirke Narrows, accessible only to a small ship such as National Geographic Resolution.
 We'll look to make a first stop in the extensive maze of channels and islands of the Chilean fjords, where we may go out by Zodiac and kayak.
-(B,L,D)
+(B,L,D Daily)

-DAY 9: Exploring Tierra Del Fuego / Karukinka Natural Park
+DAY 5: Tierra del Fuego, Chile: Karukinka Natural Park

 Tierra del Fuego is one of Patagonia's crown jewels.
 We visit its newest and largest protected area: Karukinka Natural Park.
 Established in 2004 through a gift from Goldman Sachs, Karukinka is one of the largest donations ever made for conservation.
-We're thrilled to have special permission from the Wildlife Conservation Society to visit this private reserve, which spans 1,160 square miles and harbors endangered culpeo foxes, Andean condors, albatross, grebes, petrels, fulmars, shearwaters and many other kinds of wildlife.
-We may explore Jackson Bay, backed by a skyline of rugged mountains and look for wildlife including black-browed albatross that nest on one of the nearby small islands.
+We're thrilled to have special permission from the Wildlife Conservation Society to visit this private reserve, which spans 1,160 square miles and harbors endangered culpeo fox, Andean condors. albatross, grebes, petrels, shearwaters, and many other kinds of wildlife.
+We may explore Jackson Bay, backed by a skyline of rugged mountains and look or wildlife including black-browed albatross, which nest on one of the nearby small islands.
 We may walk a trail to a lovely waterfall and look for elephant seals resting on not only the beach but also high in the grass meadows and even in the small river draining the valley inland.
 (B,L,D)

-DAY 10: Exploring Fjords and the Beagle Channel
+DAY 6: The Chilean Fjords, Beagle Channel & Exploring

-We'll explore more stunning wilderness as we see the fjords and glaciers of the region by Zodiac, kayak and on foot.
+We'll explore more stunning wilderness as we see the fjords and glaciers of the region by Zodiac, kayak, and on foot.
 A vast area of soaring, snowcapped mountains, gigantic glaciers, thousands of verdant islands, serene lakes, and waterfalls-the archipelago is scarcely touched by man.
-Take Zodiacs out to explore these protected waters and rugged shores, the blue and white of ice contrasting with greens of the forest highlighted by splashes of flowering plants.
-Look for the Andean condors, albatrosses, grebes, petrels, fulmars, shearwaters and many other birds that inhabit this otherworldly realm.
-Then we sail the Beagle Channel and will look to hike and kayak one of the wild areas in this region of beech forests, mountains and wild rivers.
+Take Zodiacs out to explore these protected waters and rugged shores, the blue and white of ice contrasting with greens of the forest and highlighted by splashes of flowering plants.
+Look for the Andean condors, albatrosses, grebes, petrels, fulmars, shearwaters, and many other birds that inhabit this otherworldly realm.
+Then we sail the Beagle Channel and will look to hike and kayak one of the wild areas in this region of beech forests, mountains, and wild rivers.
 (B,L,D)

-DAY 11: Cape Horn
+DAY 7: Cape Horn

 Today we visit Cape Horn, near the southernmost tip of the South American continent, named in 1616 for the Dutch town of Hoorn.
-These waters are famously difficult to navigate, and over the centuries have been the graveyard of many ships --which before the opening of the Panama Canal had to round the Cape to sail between the Pacific and Atlantic Oceans.
+These waters are famously difficult to navigate, and over the centuries have been the graveyard of many ships -which before the opening of the Panama Canal had to round the Cape to sail between the Pacific and Atlantic Oceans.
 Of course, we'll use our modern equipment to explore safely.
 Weather permitting, we'll take our Zodiacs ashore and walk to the top of the hill for panoramic views and to see the memorial placed there in 1992, showing an albatross in silhouette.
 (B,L,D)

-DAY 12-13: Isla de Los Estados (Staten Island), Argentina
+DAY 8-9: Isla de Los Estados (Staten Island), Argentina